 For example, many guys on their POF profile may say they like travelling.
 But what happens when he starts chatting with a girl who also likes travelling who has actually travelled to more places and more interesting places than he has?
 In his eyes, suddenly, that aspect of his personality that he had to offer has been reduced to something not so great after all.
 At the point, he stops sending you messages.

-It’s subconscious feeling
+It’s a subconscious feeling

 I expect many guys don’t even consciously realise why they suddenly start to get cold feet about a woman.
 If you asked them to put it into words, they wouldn’t say ‘She was so independent and accomplished that I couldn’t see how I could ever be the man and impress her’.
 I expect they probably interpret it for themselves simply as ‘I felt out of my depth’, ‘It was getting too serious’ or just a general feeling of unease which they can’t quite put their finger on.

-I’ve you’ve ever been disappeared on or rejected by a guy just have a think about whether that they guy may actually have been intimidated about how amazing and successful you were.
+If you’ve ever been disappeared on or rejected by a guy just have a think about whether that they guy may actually have been intimidated about how amazing and successful you were.
 I’m now convinced that this situation occurs for a lot of women.

 So, what can we do about it?

 1. The obvious answer is that us confident successful woman need to seek out men who are at least as confident and successful as us.
-However, we all know that’s much easier said that done.
+However, we all know that’s much easier said than done.
 Only looking for this type of man would narrow the dating pool even more and we don’t need that.

 2. The other option is to play down our accomplishments and successes.
 On my POF profile I considered removing my Masters degree from the ‘Qualifications’ section.
 Next time a guy on there asks me ‘Have you done a lot of travelling?’ or ‘What countries have you been to?’
 I may think about playing down the amount of travelling I’ve really done.